SansGuidon/bookmarks/README.md

 * [Hacker News](https://news.ycombinator.com/item?id=16227268) - (2018) Building an Engineering Culture from scratch?
 * [Thomas Wedell-Wedellsborg](https://hbr.org/2017/01/are-you-solving-the-right-problems) - (2017) Are You Solving the Right Problems? via [Jim Leonardo](https://jimsrulesregardingeverything.com/2017/03/11/export-to-pdf-a-tale-in-understanding-the-business-need/)'s article titled "Export to PDF: A Tale in Understanding the Business Need"
 * [Joshua Kerievsky](https://www.industriallogic.com/blog/evolutionary-design/) - (2015) Evolutionary Design | agile's most valuable practice?
+* [Tim Ottinger](http://agileotter.blogspot.be/2017/11/taking-breaks-in-disciplined-way.html) - (2017) Taking Breaks in a Disciplined Way | Take breaks otherwise pairing will drain your energy
+> we don't take breaks because we are tired, we take breaks so that we are never tired.

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)